This is the multi-page printable view of this section. Click here to print.

 To cancel Parallel File Storage, follow the steps below.

-Parallel File Storage list On the page, select the resource to cancel, and click the Cancel Service button.
+- On the Parallel File Storage list page, select the resource to cancel and click the Cancel Service button.

-You can go to the Parallel File Storage Details page of the resource to be terminated and delete it individually.
+- You can go to the Parallel File Storage Details page of the resource to be terminated and delete it individually.

-If a popup notifying termination opens, click the Confirm button.
+- When the pop-up notifying termination opens, click the Confirm button.

-2.1 - Using Snapshots
+2.1 - Use Snapshot

 You can create, delete, or recover using snapshots of Parallel File Storage.